-Bone marrow transplant is transplant treatment which replaces damaged or unhealthy marrow with a healthy one.
+Bone marrow transplant in India, requires highly-trained medical professionals to replace damaged or unhealthy marrow with a healthy one.
 This transplant procedure is also called a bone marrow translate procedure.
-A bone marrow transplant is also called stem cell transplant also.
+A bone marrow transplant is also called stem cell transplant.

 A bone marrow is a soft and fatty tissue inside bones.
 Bone marrow makes blood cells.
 These cells are: